 Schools of Africa

-Support education and women's empowerment in Africa!
+support education and women’s empowerment in africa!

-SCHOOLS SERVED: 9 schools in 8 countries
+schools served: 9 schools in 7 countries

-UNESCO reports 59 million primary age children are out of school, with 54% in Africa.
+DID YOU KNOW…UNESCO reports 59 million primary age children are out of school, with 54% in Africa.

-In the early 90s, WFWP Japan launched international cooperation activities by Japanese overseas volunteers to serve all over the world.
+Schools of Africa Project: In the early 90s, WFWP Japan launched international cooperation activities by Japanese overseas volunteers to serve all over the world.
 With willing hearts, these women went to nations with the greatest need and to neighborhoods in every corner of the world.
 They started schools, supported opportunities of education for those in need, and created opportunities for women and girls to build a promising future.

 Inspired by their dedication, WFWP USA initiated the "Schools of Africa" project in 2001 to financially support 9 schools in 8 African countries founded by those faithful volunteers.